The race start in St Charles IL is due west of Chicago and is convenient from Chicago O’Hare, Chicago Midway, or Rockford airports.

 Yes, our long sleeve gender specific shirts are runner favorites and can be seen all over Chicagoland and at races around the country.
-Runners who decline a shirt during registration can save $10.
+Race shirts are included with your registration, while supplies last.

-Our 14 aid stations (full) and 7 (half) feature water and Gatorade with 1 aid station per mile the last 6 miles of the race, and are staffed by enthusiastic volunteers that are a highlight for our runners.
+Our 11 aid stations (full) and 5 (half) feature water and Gatorade are concentrated in the last 6 miles of the race, and are staffed by enthusiastic volunteers that are a highlight for our runners.

 For your convenience, packet pickup is available Friday and Saturday before the race at the race Expo.
-Early (Chicago) and race day options are available, but restrictions and fees may apply and must be selected online during registration.
+Race day options are available, but restrictions and fees may apply and must be selected online.
 Learn more.

-Yes, with a copy of their ID with Date of Birth.
+Yes, with a copy of your ID with Date of Birth.
 For pre-registered race morning packet pickup, only the runner can pick up the packet.